topicusonderwijs/vanilla-native-federation/README.md

 ## Usage with discovery:

-This library also contains an implementation plugin for [micro frontend discovery](https://github.com/awslabs/frontend-discovery).
-Convenient for micro frontend architectures that require a more robust and detailed discovery mechanism:
+It is possible to use a discovery service to decouple your micro frontends from the shell application.
+This means that the library will attempt to fetch the available micro frontends from an external source before loading the remote modules:

 **loader.ts**
 ```
-import { initFederationWithDiscovery } from 'vanilla-native-federation/plugins/discovery';
+import { initFederationFromDiscovery } from 'vanilla-native-federation/plugins/discovery';

 (() => {
   const myDiscoveryUrl = "http://localhost:3000";
-  initFederationWithDiscovery(myDiscoveryUrl)
+  initFederationFromDiscovery(myDiscoveryUrl)
     .then(({load, discovery, importMap}) => {
       console.log("discovery: ", discovery);
       console.log("importMap: ", importMap);